suggested-username/Mail-Fun/README.md

 ### mememailnum [number]
 - Set the maximum number of parcels to send (note: will not exceed target inbox capacity of 100, or other game related restrictions).
 ### mememailstop
-- Interrupts the mailing procedure.
+- Interrupts the mailing procedure.<br><br>

+Voxe of Mystel is a fucking pedophile